 As I mentioned earlier, the longer you stay in Vegas, the more your wallet will start to hurt.
 You can minimize the amount of money you spend by being smart.
 For example, you can get into Las Vegas nightclubs and pool parties for free using the guest list.

 There are other ways to save money too, like taking Uber instead of renting a car.
 There are plenty of inexpensive ways to get around the city.
 Splitting the cost of your hotel room with a friend is another great way to save money.
 After all, most Las Vegas hotel rooms have 2 beds.
-The less unnecessary expenses you incur, the longer you can stay in Sin City.
+The fewer unnecessary expenses you incur, the longer you can stay in Sin City.